Scroll to content

 Additional Support for learning

 Class teachers aim to identify needs as early on as possible through assessments, observations and discussions with the SENDCo and parents and carers.
-Class teachers will then arrange additional support via the Teaching Assistants using a range of methods including intervention programmes, differentiated tasks, preteaching.
+Class teachers will then arrange additional support using a range of methods including intervention programmes, adapted/differentiated tasks, preteaching, concrete resources.
 We aim to see children applying their new learning to independent classroom activities.
-If a cycle of support does not show the impact expected, the Class teacher and SENDCo will speak to parents and carers about referrals to Integrated Services for Learning at Hertfordshire County Council – Please note, we are expecting some changes to the way the team works in September 2023.
+If a cycle of support does not show the impact expected, the Class teacher and SENDCo will speak to parents and carers about next steps.

 The additional support is managed via the schools Provision Mapping document overseen by the SENDCo.
 The document tracks baseline data and impact of the intervention so all staff are aware of what is working well and what might need an adjustment or further inquiry.
 All of the work we do is with the parents and carers as we feel a collaborative approach will give us the best outcomes for the children.